camunda-community-hub/community-action-maven-release/README.md

 In order to release a new version:

 - Create a new release and create a tag on-the-fly (e.g. `v1.0.13`)
-- Delete the existing `latest` and `v1` tags and re-create them, pointing to the the new tag (e.g. `v1.0.13`).
+- Delete the existing `v1` and/or `v2` tags and re-create them, pointing to the the new tag (e.g. `v1.0.13`).
 This way, the new version will also be used in already existing actions of community extensions.

 # Troubleshooting